 Who Needs Wet Chemical Fire Extinguishers

-Any commercial or residential property that has a chip pan or deep fat fryer onsite should have a wet chemical fire extinguisher professionally installed.
-Canteens, restaurants, mobile food services, caterers, and to go vendors should all strongly consider a wet chemical fire extinguisher.
-While a wet chemical fire extinguisher can be used for Class A fires there a far more useful and effective extinguishers for such fires, such a s water or foam extinguishers.
+Any commercial or residential property that has a chip pan or deep fat fryer on site should have a wet chemical fire extinguisher professionally installed.
+Canteens, restaurants, mobile food services, caterers, and to-go vendors should all strongly consider a wet chemical fire extinguisher.
+While a wet chemical fire extinguisher can be used for Class A fires there are far more useful and effective extinguishers for such fires, such as water or foam extinguishers.